Article Published In: The American Journal of Cosmetic Surgery Vol. 23, No. 1, 2006

 Introduction: This article describes the surgical procedure used to implant a bicipital prosthesis with little injury to surrounding anatomic structures into the arm of a 32-year old man who desired greater upper body symmetry.

 Materials and Methods: The solid silicone implant used in this procedure was initially developed for reconstruction of the upper extremity after traumatic injury to the region of the biceps or excessive resection of a tumor from the area.
 A custom bicipital implant is inserted below the fascia into a submuscular pocket.
 Meticulous hemostasis is achieved by electrocautery to prevent postoperative complications.
 The biceps muscle is then reapproximated with 3-0 Vicryl sutures, with the knots buried very deep.
-Afterward, the bicipital fascia is repaired with 4-0 Vicryl suture.
+Afterwards, the bicipital fascia is repaired with 4-0 Vicryl suture.

 Results: Aesthetically pleasing and dramatic results can be obtained from this procedure.